-Truck Loans Australia is a proud member of the Financial Services Online network, owned and operated by Clark Family Pty Ltd, A.C.N.
-010 281 008 and we are committed to helping Australian individuals and businesses locate the best financial products, services, information and advice available via the internet.
+Truck Loans Australia is part of the Financial Services Online network, owned and operated by Clark Family Pty Ltd (A.C.N.
+010 281 008).
+We are dedicated to helping Australians connect with reputable providers of financial, credit, and insurance products and information online.

 Australian Financial Services & Credit Licensing Information